Xyene/wsl-dotfiles/README.md

 * time-of-day dependent wallpaper switcher
 * [script to launch VcXsrv and i3 from Windows](https://github.com/Xyene/wsl-dotfiles/blob/master/wsl.vbs)

-**When running with a HiDPI display**, make sure to override `VcXsrv.exe`'s default scaling settings to application-controled (Compatibility tab of Properties).
+**When running with a HiDPI display**, make sure to override `VcXsrv.exe`'s default scaling settings to application-controlled
+(Compatibility tab of Properties).
 Otherwise, Windows will incorrectly scale it, capping your X server to around half the resolution it should be displaying at (e.g. 1600p instead of 4K).